11 July 2021

-Join Marcus Orsi and Devlan Kruck from the Museum of Philately for this expert stamp collecting webinar and discover more about fakes, forgeries and funnies.
+We recently ran our first webinar, as Marcus Orsi and Devlan Kruck from the Museum of Philately explained more about fakes, forgeries and funnies.

 Famous fakes and the people who created them